sigasi/sigasi_insights/content/veresta/_index.md

 You can use `-P` or `--path` multiple times to specify the value of multiple PATH variables.

+Note that Veresta does not support resource filters in the `.project` file.

 ## Output Options

 ### Output formats